mushy1693/small-chat-system/README.md

-# small-chat-system

-Welcome,

-This project is to create a website similar to a asynchronous chatroom online.

 # Small Chat Web Application #

 The web application is built on PHP.
 It is designed to allow asynchronous chat with others that are logged in.
 The coding style used are are style PHP which are currently deprecated.
 The logic is still behind the code.